Dual Degree, MBA/MS in Finance

 The dual MBA/MS in Finance combines a broad managerial education with specialized training required for success in the financial professions.

-You may complete the program on campus, on-line, or any combination of the two, depending on which program options you select.
+You may complete the program on campus, or a combination of on campus and online, depending on which program options you select.
 You may enroll on a full- or part-time basis during the fall and winter semesters, and some courses are often available during the summer.

 Admission is rolling, and you may begin the program in September or January.
 May admission is also usually possible for part-time students.